-Within 4.5 hours after the onset of stroke symptoms, or up to 9 hours after the time of last known to be well, or from the midpoint of sleep for patients who wake up with stroke symptoms, and when deemed clinically appropriate by Stroke physician.
+Note key time-of-onset metrics: Patients are potentially eligible for alteplase within 4.5 hours after the onset of stroke symptoms, or (in the presence of appropriate cerebral perfusion parameters as determined by the Stroke physician) up to 9 hours after the time the patient was last known to be well, or from the midpoint of sleep for patients who wake with stroke symptoms7.

-- 1. Identification of stroke symptoms, allocation of Triage Category 2, or for an inpatient stroke, escalate as per local policy. - Initiate assessment process including: prompt medical review, inclusion/exclusion criteria for Alteplase administration, urgent blood tests and non-contrast CT brain (NCCT), which may progress to CT Angiogram (CTA) and CT Perfusion (CTP), if required (Appendix 1). - 3.
-Immediate notification of the Acute Stroke Team (during business hours) or on-call consultant/or Stroke/Neurology Registrar or Fellow on-call for Stroke (during after-hours). - 4.
-Completion of the NIHSS by the Acute Stroke Team (in-hours) or after-hour medical officers/ ED MO (after-hours). - 5.
+- 1. Identification of stroke symptoms, allocation of Triage Category 2, or for an inpatient stroke, escalate as per local process. - 2.
+Initiate assessment process including: prompt medical review, inclusion/exclusion criteria for Alteplase administration, urgent blood tests and non-contrast CT brain (NCCT), which may progress to CT Angiogram (CTA) and CT Perfusion (CTP), if required (Appendix 1). - 3.
+Immediate notification of the Acute Stroke Team (during business hours) or on-call consultant/or Stroke/Neurology Registrar or Fellow on-call for Stroke (during afterhours). - Completion of the NIHSS by the Acute Stroke Team (in-hours) or after-hour medical officers/ ED MO (after-hours). - 5.
 Insertion of two (2) large bore (preferably, 18G) peripheral intravenous cannulas. - 6.
 Investigations (marked as 'Urgent'), include Coagulation Studies, EUC, FBC, LFT, blood glucose, group and hold (G&H) and pregnancy test (if applicable). - 7.
 All NCCT/CTA/CTP images immediately reviewed by a Radiologist, Neuroradiologist, Neurologist or Stroke Physician. - 8.
-Confirm completion of inclusion/exclusion criteria checklist by the Stroke team (inhours) or after-hour medical officers/ ED MO (after-hours) to verify patient's eligibility to receive Alteplase.
+Confirm completion of inclusion/exclusion criteria checklist by the Stroke team (inhours) or after-hour medical officers/ ED MO (after-hours) to verify patient's eligibility to receive alteplase.
 See Appendix 2. - 9.
-The treating Neurologist must authorise the administration of Alteplase after the clinical assessment of the patient or after the discussion with the delegate who has examined the patient and reviewed the NCCT/CTA/CTP images. - 10.
-Ensure the prescription of Alteplase is completed by the Stroke team as soon as patient is eligible. - 11.
-Consent for the administration of Alteplase obtained by the treating Stroke physician/ Stroke team considering the circumstances that may pertain: time constraint, possible aphasia, neglect or agnosia in accordance with NSW
+The treating Neurologist must authorise the administration of alteplase after the clinical assessment of the patient or after the discussion with the delegate who has examined the patient and reviewed the NCCT/CTA/CTP images. - Ensure the prescription of alteplase is completed by the Stroke team as soon as patient is eligible. - 11.
+Consent for the administration of alteplase obtained by the treating Stroke physician/ Stroke team considering the circumstances that may pertain: time constraint, possible aphasia, neglect or agnosia in accordance with NSW Health-Consent to Medical and Healthcare Treatment Manual (2020)8.
+Most acute stroke patients will not be able to provide informed consent.
+Therapy should not be delayed or withheld in cases where legally authorised representatives are not present with the patients.